RedMadRobot/gears-android/README.md

 ## Contribution

 Merge requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open a [discussion][discussions] first to discuss what you would like to change.

 ## License